Please read this guide in full to make and submit a video for our YouTube Project.

 The intention of this project is to spread the word beyond the patient community about this serious disease.
 We want to focus on you: Your story.
 As a community we desperately need to show this is affecting real, ordinary people that others can see had valuable lives, and ensure PFS is not able to be dismissed for much longer.
 With your help, we can turn this unacceptable situation around.

 Please record a 1920x1080 resolution video in .mp4 format.
 Please try to record this video with the best technology you have available to you to make the video and audio as high quality as possible by putting forethought into your recording strategy.
 For instance, you could ensure you consider your lighting to make sure you’re not washed out or sat in the dark.
 Consider your spaces to find an uncluttered backdrop and quiet recording environment.
 If your equipment is poor, you could borrow a slightly better camera or microphone if these are available to you.
-If your only option is a smartphone, consider ensuring its stability with a mount.
+If your only option is a smartphone, please record in landscape mode and consider ensuring its stability with a mount .
 If you are at all unsure about the how to go about recording, please reach out to one of the moderators listed below for advice.

 Below is a template to consider when structuring your video.
 Consider drafting your answers first, and making notes to help you record.
 Keep the video short and concise, aiming for a maximum of around ten minutes.
 Try and make sure you’re speaking clearly, but don’t be afraid to show your emotion as to what you are experiencing.
 The sole benefit of this project is to get the truth out regarding the human cost of this condition.
 Feel free to re-prioritise or add things you feel are important to this suggested list: